- Asthma affects how you feel and breathe.

 Dealing with Triggers

 The thing about triggers is that one type of trigger (let’s say dust mites) may cause your friend’s asthma symptoms, but another kind of trigger (such as dog dander) may bring on your symptoms.
 Triggers can vary among people.
 While taking your medicine and avoiding your triggers is the best way to control asthma and prevent symptoms, you can’t always avoid triggers in the environment.

 You can, however, be proactive about certain things such as:

 - If you are allergic to dust, keep your bed and bedroom as dust free as possible.
 (Carpets, drapes, and stuffed animals collect dust and dust mites – get rid of these items if possible.)

 - Cover your mattress with a protective zippered case to keep dust mites out.

 - Wash your sheets in hot water at least once a week.

 - Vacuum and dust your sleeping and living areas at least once a week.

-- Don’t buy scented health products or cleaning products with strong scents.
+- Don’t buy scented health and beauty products or cleaning products with strong scents.

 - Stay in an air conditioned place if the air quality outside is especially bad (on humid/hot days).